drscotthawley/flocoder/README.md

 # Flocoder

 A (quantized) latent generative flow matching model.
+(The name is inspired by "vocoder.")

 This is primarily intended as a lightweight, fast (and interpretable?) upgrade to the diffusion model system [Pictures of MIDI](https://huggingface.co/spaces/drscotthawley/PicturesOfMIDI) for MIDI piano roll images, but is designed to work on more general datasets too.